NFIBrokerage/spear/guides/streams.md

 subscription workflows as with `Spear.subscribe/4`.

-gRPC streams may even be fully asynchronous is both directions as with EventStore Persistent Subscriptions.
+gRPC streams may even be fully asynchronous is both directions as with EventStoreDB Persistent Subscriptions.
 This communication is known as bidirectional or "bidi-stream" and is covered more fully in the `Spear.PersistentSubscription` moduledoc.